Marcel3245/Path-Planning-in-ROS-2-for-Industrial-Robotics_Bachelor-s-thesis/ur5/README.md

 - [ ] **Fix terminal clipping issue**
   Resolve the UI clipping problem affecting the `terminal` display.

+- [ ] **Improve the topic names**
+  Make topic names more consistent and tool-agnostic to improve clarity and accessibility across different interfaces and user backgrounds.

 # Project Core (`UR5`)

 This directory (`UR5`) serves as the core repository for the project's code, encompassing the UR5 robot description and the main system logic.
 The codebase is organized into standard ROS 2 packages.